 Netsafe has received many complaints about shopping prize and survey scams that claim to have come from well-known supermarkets such as Countdown, or even phone companies such as Vodafone or Spark.

-These scams try to trick people into sharing payment information like credit card details claiming it’s to be used for the shipping of a prize (often a cellphone).
+These scams try to trick people into sharing payment information like credit card details claiming it’s to be used for the shipping of a prize (often a cellphone like an iPhone or Samsung Galaxy).
 They’ll follow on to add bogus charges if you don’t stop them.

 If you're unsure if the message has come from a scammer or not, our advice is to contact the company the message claims to have come from using their publicly listed contact information.